 9. A high-performance vapor barrier prevents long-term curling.

 This might be the biggest misconception when it comes to vapor barriers: their impermeability to moisture does not allow a newly-placed slab to dry evenly out of the bottom of the slab, as it does from the top.
-This disproportionate drying may lead to minor, short-term curling in the hours and days it takes for a slab to dry.
-However, the far greater risk to a slab is long-term curling over the lifetime of the concrete foundation, which a high-performance vapor barrier helps prevent.
+This disproportionate drying may lead to minor, short-term curling in the slab's early life, which will often subside as moisture gradients in the slab subside over time.
+However, the arguably more serious issue for a slab is long-term curling over the lifetime of the concrete foundation, which a high-performance vapor barrier helps prevent.

-10. Vapor barriers save time and money for the concrete placement team.
+10. Vapor barriers can save time and money for the concrete placement team.